Environmental Initiatives

 Opportunities

-・Increase in demand for energy solutions that aim for strengthening resilience ・Market consolidation ・Sharing of platforms
+・Increase in demand for energy solutions that aim for strengthening resilience ・Gradual progress of market consolidation ・Gradual progress of sharing Platforms

 ・Increase in demand for energy solutions that achieve the optimal energy use ・Acceleration of market consolidation ・Accelerated sharing of platforms